bojingo/COAzure2016-10-10/README.md

 There are a number of distinct concerns that need addressed.
 Try collaborative divide & conquer to address each one within the timebox.
 Below are a few areas and some considerations to think about:

--Data Storage (Considerations: throughput; local data vs. centralized data) -ETL (Considerations: migrating from old system over an extended period of time; at least minute-by-minute data sync from POS)
+- Data Storage (Considerations: throughput; local data vs. centralized data)
+- ETL (Considerations: migrating from old system over an extended period of time; at least minute-by-minute data sync from POS)
--Payment Processing (Considerations: throughput, scalability to at least 10.25 millions transactions per hour, 2-way account balance updates, batch vs. real-time processing, network disruptions)
+- Payment Processing (Considerations: throughput, scalability to at least 10.25 millions transactions per hour, 2-way account balance updates, batch vs. real-time processing, network disruptions)
--Website Hosting
+- Website Hosting
--Load Testing
+- Load Testing
--Etc...
+- Etc...

 You don't need to create a completely comprehensive architecture.
 The goal here is to learn and get a taste for what is available through your own research and the research of your peers.